nicksstapleton/blog/_posts/2024-10-21-logos-discounts.md

 ## 6. Grab the Free Book of the Month

 Every month Logos gives away [a free book](https://logos.sjv.io/freebook).
 Many times they are awesome.
-If you're a Logos subscriber, you receive an extra free book every month!
+If you're a Logos subscriber, you wil receive an extra free book every month!

 ## 7. Take advantage of the monthly sales